meateffer/zabbix/README.md

 things I ran into with zabbix

+** to add any kind of checks to a something, either template or a host, first add the template or host and then check the items tab in the created object, for be this was not obvious for some reason :-)

 ## samba_share_test

 (template + script, script goes into the external scripts folder, usually /usr/lib/zabbix/externalscripts/ )